 If you do not have a silicone pan, then simply use a regular baking pan and line it with parchment paper or line it with coconut oil or nonstick cooking spray for easy removal.

 If your almond butter is on the solid side you may want to pop it into the microwave, or warm it on the stovetop for a bit until it has a more runny consistency which will make it easier to work with.

-Mash the bananas until smooth, we do not want any lumps of banana in the bars as this can give them a soggy consistency.
+We do not want any lumps of banana in the bars as this can give them a soggy consistency.
 I use a fork but you can also use a potato masher if preferred.

 Once the banana mixture is smooth add all of the other wet ingredients and mix until well combined.

 You can use a food processor for this step if you would like to make sure it is super smooth, however, it is easy enough to do by hand so I would not recommend giving yourself the extra dishes.